Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Nonunitary dynamics

-\textit{Random imaginary evolution.---} We further investigate the case of discrete random imaginary dynamics as an extension of our reported mixed non-unitary dynamics.
-We consider the discrete time evolution that is driven by $U(T) = \prod_{t=1}^{T} U(t)$ with $ U(t) = \exp[-H_{\rm TB}] \exp[-\beta H_{\rm rand}]$, where $H_{\rm{TB}}$ and $H_{\rm{rand}}$ are defined as before.
+We further investigate the case of discrete random imaginary dynamics as an extension of our reported mixed nonunitary dynamics.
+We consider the discrete time evolution that is driven by $U(T) = \prod_{t=1}^{T} U(t)$ with

+where $H_{\rm{TB}}$ and $H_{\rm{rand}}$ are defined as before.
 When $\beta=0$, the steady state is the ground state of $H_{\rm{TB}}$.
 We consider $H_{\rm{TB}}$ on the honeycomb lattice, where the ground state is a Dirac semi-metal with the EE satisfying the area-law scaling \cite{Casini_2007,Casini_2010}.
-As shown in Ref.~\onlinecite{Chen_2015}, for the two-cylinder EE defined on the torus, there is a universal subleading term which scales as $1/u=L/L_A$ when $u\ll 1$.
+As we have discussed in Sec.~\ref{sec:non_unitary_EE}, for the two-strip EE defined on the torus, there is a universal subleading term which scales as $1/u=L/L_A$ when $u\ll 1$.
 When $\beta>0$, we observe that the steady state of the random imaginary dynamics remains critical.
 In particular, we observe two distinct EE scaling behaviors as we vary $\beta$.
 When $\beta$ is small, the steady state satisfies the area-law scaling with a subleading $1/u$ correction term.
 The MI $I({\rm{points}})$ (also the squared correlation function) $\sim 1/r^4$ (See Fig.~\ref{fig:Scaling_PureImag_RandOnsite}).
-These results are the same as the $\beta=0$ limit, indicating that the Dirac cone in $(2+1)$d is stable under weak disorder perturbation \cite{Harris_1974}.
-When disorder is strong, the steady state logarithmically violates area-law scaling with $I({\rm{points}}) \sim 1/r^3$, akin to the mixed non-unitary random dynamics (See Fig.~\ref{fig:Scaling_PureImag_RandOnsite}).
+These results are the same as the $\beta=0$ limit, indicating that the Dirac cone in $(2+1)$D is stable under weak disorder perturbation \cite{Harris_1974}.
+When disorder is strong, the steady state logarithmically violates area-law scaling with $I({\rm{points}}) \sim 1/r^3$, akin to the mixed nonunitary random dynamics (see Fig.~\ref{fig:Scaling_PureImag_RandOnsite}).
 More detailed numerical simulation indicates that the transition occurs at $\beta_c \simeq 5$.
-We also consider $H_{\rm{TB}}$ on the square lattice which has a finite fermi surface.
+We also consider $H_{\rm{TB}}$ on the square lattice which has a finite Fermi surface.
 In this case, when $\beta$ is finite, we observe that the steady state has $\sim 1/r^3$ quantum correlations and the EE logarithmically violates area-law scaling.